Ptolemaic Kingdom: Alexandria

 Strabo, Alexandria had been inhabited during Polybius' lifetime by local Egyptians, foreign mercenaries and the tribe of the Alexandrians, whose origin and customs Polybius identified as Greek.

-The city enjoyed a calm political history under the Ptolemies.
-It passed, with the rest of Egypt, into Roman hands in 30 BC, and became the second city of the Roman Empire.
+The city passed, with the rest of Egypt, into Roman hands in 30 BC, and became the second city of the Roman Empire.

 Ptolemais

 The second Greek city founded after the conquest of Egypt was Ptolemais, 400 mi up the Nile, where there was a native village called Psoï, in the nome called after the ancient Egyptian city of Thinis.
 If Alexandria perpetuated the name and cult of the great Alexander, Ptolemais was to perpetuate the name and cult of the founder of the Ptolemaic time.
 Framed in by the barren hills of the Nile Valley and the Egyptian sky, here a Greek city arose, with its public buildings and temples and theatre, no doubt exhibiting the regular architectural forms associated with Greek culture, with a citizen-body Greek in blood, and the institutions of a Greek city.
 If there is some doubt whether Alexandria possessed a council and assembly, there is none in regard to Ptolemais.
 It was more possible for the kings to allow a measure of self-government to a people removed at that distance from the ordinary residence of the court.
 We have still, inscribed on stone, decrees passed in the assembly of the people of Ptolemais, couched in the regular forms of Greek political tradition: It seemed good to the boule and to the demos: Hermas son of Doreon, of the deme Megisteus, was the proposer: Whereas the prytaneis who were colleagues with Dionysius the son of Musaeus in the 8th year, etc.